 - Understanding the basic principles becomes extremely important when you are submitting your employer position statement.

-How Do You As an Employer Prove Your Defense of a Bona Fide Occupational Qualification?
+How Do You As an Employer Prove Your Bona Fide Occupational Qualification Defense?

 If you are a Colorado employer and subject to an employment discrimination charge of sex discrimination in the workplace during the hiring process, failure to hire, then to prove a legal defense of bona fide occupational qualification, the employer must prove that the specific requirement is necessary to the success of the business and that a definable group or class of employees would be unable to perform the job safely and efficiently.

 In order to prove the bona fide occupational qualification defense, employers must prove the following three elements:

 - “A direct relationship between sex and the ability to perform the duties of the job.
 Int’l Union, United Auto, etc. v.
 Johnson Controls, 499 U.S. 187, 204, 111 S.Ct.
 1196, 1206 (1991).

 - The BFOQ relates to the “essence” or to the “central mission of the employer’s business.”
 Int’l Union, United Auto, etc. v.
 Johnson Controls, 499 U.S. 187, 203, 111 S.Ct.
 1196, 1205 (1991).